CheckoutFinland/psp-api/docs/examples.md

 ## Checkout PSP API

-You can find example payloads and responses for all the requests here.
+You can find example payloads and responses for all the requests, as well as [code examples](#code-examples), here.

 ## Payments